rcmckee/The-Organizers/README.md

 4) The title of your "reset" should follow the format

-    The-Organizers-Reset-[next number in the series of public repositories]

-5) The repository title should follow the format

-    Reset-[the next number in the series of public repositories]
+    Reset-[next number in the series of titles]